 Countries in East Africa, in particular, depend on the deal - including Somalia, which currently receives over 90% of its grain from Ukraine, is suffering from unprecedented drought and is on the verge of famine.
 The deal’s expiration risked contributing to a rise in global food prices that would further exacerbate global hunger.

 This conversation is not over.
 In 60 days, countries across East Africa will enter the lean grain season.
 This means a precarious hunger situation is at risk of getting far worse.
 While the IRC welcomes today’s renewal of the Black Sea Grain Alliance, we urge the UN and member states to consider a further renewal in 60 days for a full 12 months.
 This will help reduce pressure on food prices and limit speculation on grain futures, while ensuring grain exported through the mechanism reaches the countries most in need - in East Africa and elsewhere.

-In addition to the grain deal, to stem the tide of global hunger, the UN must reenergize its High-Level Task Force on Preventing Famine, prioritizing countries at highest risk: Somalia, Ethiopia, Afghanistan, Northeast Nigeria, South Sudan and Yemen.
+In addition to the grain deal, to stem the tide of global hunger, the UN must reenergise its High-Level Task Force on Preventing Famine, prioritising countries at highest risk: Somalia, Ethiopia, Afghanistan, Northeast Nigeria, South Sudan and Yemen.
 The task force's membership should be expanded to include international financial institutions, local and international NGOs, leading and emerging donors, and engage closely with affected states and populations each year.
-The task force should focus on unlocking the political will to respond to a famine risk, mobilizing investments at scale to respond to early warning systems, and coordinating collective action across the international community.
-In addition to coordinating the global response, the task force should mobilize a donor pledging conference on famine risk.
+The task force should focus on unlocking the political will to respond to a famine risk, mobilising investments at scale to respond to early warning systems, and coordinating collective action across the international community.
+In addition to coordinating the global response, the task force should mobilise a donor pledging conference on famine risk.